alisaifee/coredis/docs/source/compatibility.rst

 GEOSEARCHSTORE
 **************

-Query a sorted set representing a geospatial index to fetch members inside an area of a box or a circle, and store the result in another key.
+Queries a geospatial index for members inside an area of a box or a circle, optionally stores the result.

 - Documentation: `GEOSEARCHSTORE <https://redis.io/commands/geosearchstore>`_
 - Implementation: :meth:`~coredis.Redis.geosearchstore`